IBM/graph4nlp/README.md

 # graph4nlp
-Graph4NLP is the library for the easy use of Graph Neural Networks for Natural Language Processing
+Graph4nlp is the library for the easy use of Graph Neural Networks for NLP